ckeditor/ckeditor4/API-CHANGES.md

 ---

-On plugin language files, the usual CKEDITOR.plugins.setLang call now enforces a namespace in the format editor.lang.pluginName, which contains the provided language entries.
+On plugin language files, the usual `CKEDITOR.plugins.setLang` call now enforces a namespace in the format `editor.lang.pluginName`, which contains the provided language entries.

 So, in v3 we had:

-	CKEDITOR.plugins.setLang( 'myplugin', 'en',
+	CKEDITOR.plugins.setLang( 'myplugin', 'en', {
-	{
-		myplugin :
-		{
+		myplugin: {
-			title : 'My Plugin'
+			title: 'My Plugin'
 		}
-	});
+	} );

 In v4 it should be changed to:

-	CKEDITOR.plugins.setLang( 'myplugin', 'en',
+	CKEDITOR.plugins.setLang( 'myplugin', 'en', {
-	{
-		title : 'My Plugin'
+		title: 'My Plugin'
-	});
+	} );

-In this way the entry will be available at editor.lang.myplugin.title.
+In this way the entry will be available at `editor.lang.myplugin.title`.

 ---